 Ann Savage had a long career with many ups and downs.
 She did lots of B-pictures (and she usually stood out), but the material was not often up to her natural gifts.
 She was a hard-working actress, who was dedicated to the craft of acting.
 She studied with Max Reinhardt, and used the techniques she learned at his classes all her life.
 She people-watched.
 She would “rehearse” by herself at home, trying out voices and characters and walks.
 This was all when she was “not on the clock”.
 She didn’t wait for an actual job to work on her acting.
 She was always working.
 She kept her instincts sharp, it takes practice.
 She watched other actors voraciously, and while she didn’t try to mimic them, she knew that she should try to steal whenever she could.
 She loved Carole Lombard’s laugh.
 It was infectious and brilliant.
 How did Lombard do it??
 She was obsessed with Barbara Stanwyck.
 She knew that Stanwyck was operating at a very high level of expertise, and so Stanwyck was someone to watch and study and learn from.
 Savage was very smart in that way.
 Savage said that practicing her craft kept her “sane in a crazy world”.

-My friend Kent Adamson (we discuss Elvis and The Colonel here) was Ann Savage’s manager and dear friend.
-He wrote a book about her, Savage Detours: The Life and Work of Ann Savage, with a foreword by award-winning Winnipeg-based director Guy Maddin (married to brilliant writer and thinker Kim Morgan).
-Guy Maddin cast Ann Savage as the “Mother” in My Winnipeg in 2007, and she was thrilled to be asked, thrilled to get back to work (it had been years).
+My friend Kent Adamson (we discuss Elvis and The Colonel here) was Ann Savage’s manager and friend.
+He wrote a book about her, Savage Detours: The Life and Work of Ann Savage, with a foreword by award-winning Winnipeg-based director Guy Maddin who cast Ann Savage as the “Mother” in My Winnipeg in 2007 (very exciting news: My Winnipeg was released on Criterion last month).
 It would be her final role.
 She died in 2008.